flatcar/Flatcar/README.md

 * [Getting started](https://www.flatcar.org/docs/latest/installing/)

 **Does Flatcar run in my environment?** Consult the [interop-matrix](interop-matrix.md).

 **Does Flatcar have CIS Benchmarks?** Consult the [CIS reports](CIS/README.md).

 ## Report bugs and request features

-Please file a respective [issue](issues) right here in the top-level github project.
+Please file a respective [issue](issues) right here in this github project.
 For instance, please use the "New Package Request" issue type to [file your request](https://github.com/flatcar/Flatcar/issues/new/choose).
 Please see [adding new packages to the Flatcar Linux OS image](adding-new-packages.md) for general guidelines.

 ## Participate and contribute

 If you are thinking of making a contribution, then please engage with the project as early as possible -- by commenting on an existing issue, or creating a new issue, on GitHub.
 Consider the project’s mission, and how your contribution furthers it.
 Making your intent visible early on can be a major factor for getting your work accepted.

+For the general guidelines on making PRs/commits easier to review, please check out the project's [contribution guidelines](CONTRIBUTING.md).

 For an introduction to the Flatcar SDK and a walk-through of common developer cases like customising the OS image (e.g. adding or upgrading packages), have a look at our [developer guides](https://www.flatcar.org/docs/latest/reference/developer-guides/); particularly the [howto on building custom images from source](https://www.flatcar.org/docs/latest/reference/developer-guides/sdk-modifying-flatcar/).
 The guides aim to provide a solid base for working with the SDK to help you filing successful PRs to the Flatcar project.

-For the general guidelines on making PRs/commits easier to review, please check out the project's [contribution guidelines on git](contributions-git.md).
+### Becoming a maintainer

+The Flatcar maintainer path is laid out in our [governance document](governance.md).

 ## Project status and roadmap - What's everybody working on, right now and in the future?